 - Critical Path: The sequence of stages that determines the minimum time needed for an operation

-Why Is A Work Breakdown Structure Important?
+Components Of A Work Breakdown Structure

-Interpreting a WBS can be challenging given the many moving parts that go into a successful activity mapping.
+Interpreting a WBS can be challenging given the many moving parts that go into successful activity mapping.
 This is where a WBS dictionary comes in handy—it defines each WBS element and how it’s used.

 Column | Description/Use |